fhildeb/lukso-node-guide/2-bios-installation/README.md

 ### 1.5.8 SSH Setup

-In the next step, you can add the openSSH server installation for secure remote access.
+In the next step, add the openSSH server installation for secure remote access.
 The Open Secure Shell is a suite of secure networking utilities.
 It enables encrypted communication and secure data transfer between two networked devices, providing a secure alternative to traditional, non-encrypted protocols. openSSH server is widely used for remote administration, secure file transfers, and executing commands on remote systems.

 The server-only variant will only allow the connection to the node, not the functionality for the node also to set up a client- which is lean and ideal for a node setup that only wants external devices to connect for maintenance.